Best Bangkok Travel Tips and Arrival Guide

 Navigating travel in Bangkok is way simpler when you have this basic selection of apps installed:

-• Grab: This app is your lifesaver for taxis, food, and groceries.
+• Grab: This app is your life saver for taxis, food, and groceries.
 It’s cashless, reliable, and available in English.
+There’s no Uber in Thailand, but Grab is better if you ask us.

 • Bolt & Indrive : Even cheaper ride-share app, but with less options available and in major cities only